Planning is essential for consistent outcomes

 Disadvantage is metal ion toxicity and potential oncologic effects.

 Not all are equal in alloys and manufacture.
-For example, even the materials can be identical but the geometry different.
+For example, even the materials can be identical but the geometry different,

 EXCELLENT: METASUL - Fitmore (in both 28mm and 32mm) with no cases of ALVAL (Aseptic Lymphocyte-dominated Vasculitis Associated Lesion) in my cases.
 Risk of neck impingement high in 28mm articulations.

-Follow up of >21 years in young males of 130kg, normal radiographs and normal plasma metal ion levels... (have we thrown the baby out with the bath water!!??)
-POOR: METASUL - Artek cup no longer made, ASR recalled (J&J), Durom withdrawn, Surface replacements now doing badly, along with large ball MoM conventional THR.
+Follow up of >21 years in a young male of 130kg, normal radiographs and normal plasma metal ion levels... (have we thrown the baby out with the bath water!!??)
+POOR: The Artek cup, a shallow "dysplastic" acetabular cup is no longer made.
+It was made of the same alloy as Metasul and demonstrates many engineering design faults.
+ASR recalled (J&J), Durom withdrawn.
+Surface replacements now doing badly, along with large ball MoM conventional THR.
 The latter due to taper junction loosening (cause poor design and engineering ?510K validation inappropriate - author's opinion) |

 Ceramic on Ceramic (CoC):